mankai-chow/FuzzifiED.jl/docs/src/itensors.md

 # ITensor extension

-FuzzifiED also supports an ITensors extension, including convertion with the `Site` and `OpSum` objects from `ITensors` library and management of DMRG sweeping process.
+FuzzifiED also supports an ITensor extension, including convertion with the `Site` and `OpSum` objects from ITensor library and management of DMRG sweeping process.
 To use the extension, make sure the packages `ITensors`, `ITensorMPS` and `HDF5` are properly installed, and include
 ```julia
 using ITensors, ITensorMPS, HDF5
 ```